matteofabbri/Mongolino/README.md

 # Mongolino

-Easy approach on Mongo Db interaction, implemnting easy method to queries in a single call.
+Easy library to encapsulate Mongo queries into a single call